MSCI-245-342/hw-betterbooks/hw-instructions.md

 1. When I sort by year and author, I have a secondary sort on title and year.
 So, when sorting by year, within each year we sort by title.
 When sorting by author, we order by the author's name, and then by year of book.

 1. To sort by author name, I needed to join Book with the authors table.
-(To figure this out, I worked in rails console until I got the query right.)
+(To figure this out, I worked in rails console until I got the query right.
+Think of the rails console as a workshop to try out code until you figure it out.)

 1. Default sort is by title.
 So, our books will always be at least sorted by title even if no request is made to sort them.
 Users almost never want unsorted lists of material.
 It makes sense to sort a table by default on the first, leftmost column that is displayed to the user.